Must-Have Storage Ideas for Your Home on Wheels

 Hang Everything!

-You’ll probably have an overhead cupboard in your kitchen space, the underneath of this is perfect for hanging spice jars, hooks for mesh fruit baskets, a kitchen roll holder and pretty much anything else you can think of.
-Top tip – don’t leave your kitchen roll in situ whilst you drive – it will unravel all over the van!
+You’ll probably have an overhead cupboard in your kitchen space.
+The underneath is perfect for hanging spice jars, hooks for mesh fruit baskets, a kitchen roll holder and pretty much anything else you can think of.
+Top tip: don’t leave your kitchen roll in situ while you drive – it will unravel all over the van!

-To hang jars, purchase lighweight plastic jars with aluminium screw top lids.
+To hang jars, purchase lightweight plastic jars with aluminium screw top lids.
 Secure the lid with a screw in the centre to the underside of the cupboard.
 Label the jar, fill and screw it into the fixed lid.
 Job done!
+If you’re worried about weight, these zip lock spice storage bags are an excellent buy and are big enough to carry plenty, even for longer trips.

-Another great camper storage idea which takes advantage of a kitchen side wall is to fit a rack storage system or pegboard – you can choose from hanging baskets, hooks, magnetic knife racks or shelves and get really creative with literally anything which can hang on a hook.
-Ikea do a great range of these small space saving systems.
+Another great camper storage idea that takes advantage of a kitchen side wall is to fit a rack storage system or pegboard – you can choose from hanging baskets, hooks, magnetic knife racks or shelves and get creative with anything that can hang on a hook.
+Ikea has a great range of these small space-saving systems, like the one below.

-Use heavy duty Command Tape to hang stuff – this one can take a load up to 7.2kg, and it doesn’t leave any marks if you want to remove it!
+Use heavy-duty Command Tape to hang stuff – this one can take up to 7.2kg, and it doesn’t leave any marks if you want to remove it!
 You can also buy hooks with command tape ready to use, another great solution for the tiniest of spaces.

 Choose Nesting Equipment

-These days, you can buy nested everything – from bowls to saucepans, and utensils to food storage boxes.
-The best are multi-purpose meaning you get extra value for money and a more lightweight, space saving solution.
+These days, you can buy nested and collapsible everything – from bowls to saucepans and utensils to food storage boxes, collanders and kettles.
+The best are multi-purpose, meaning you get extra value for money and a more lightweight, space-saving solution.

 Fit a Smart Sink

-If you’re planning a campervan conversion, a smart sink would be a great addition.
+A smart sink would be a great addition if you’re planning a campervan conversion.
 These kitchen sinks have lips inside to hold things like strainer baskets, chopping boards and drainers.
-This makes the absolute most of your minimal workspace and means you can travel with those things secure in the sink and not taking up drawer space.
+This makes the absolute most of your minimal workspace and means you can travel with those things securely in the sink and not take up drawer space.

 Back of Door Storage